-OHR and OCHM continued its practice of annually informing hiring managers about the use of special hiring authorities that consider disability.
+OHR and OCHM continued their practice of informing hiring managers about the use of special hiring authorities that consider disability.
 Managers and supervisors also received formal and informal training biennially as part of the mandatory EEO and Diversity training requirements.
 This training covered the special hiring authorities, the hiring goals, the Reasonable Accommodation laws, and other diversity and inclusion topics.